ffflora/ffflora.github.io/content/posts/SQL_notes_2.md

 - When use `UNION`, each selection must have same cols, expressions or aggregation functions;
 - The datatype of the selection must be compatible when use `UNION`
 - It is by default that `UNION` would remove duplicated rows, to avoid that, use `UNION ALL`.
+- `UNION` can only take one `ORDER BY` at the end go the statement.
+This is because `UNION` concatenates and groups the results from the multiple `SELECT` statements.

 ```SQL
 SELECT cust_name, cust_contact, cust_email FROM Customers